 To get rid of the electronic restriction, you can use an aftermarket CDI intended for a Honda AF18E/AF16E Dio scooter, or you can simply look at the wiring near the CDI and connect the light green wire to the dark green wire via a splice or soldering.
 Removing this restriction will increase your top speed to about 43 mph.
-To go faster still, you’ll need to remove the restriction near the variator which you can read about here.
+To go faster still, you’ll need to remove the restriction near the variator.
 Doing this will get you a top speed close to 50mph.
 From here you can start doing performance modifications like lighter rollers, big carbs, exhaust and big bore kits if you want even more speed (and lower fuel economy and reliability).

 Fuel economy for the ZX 50 is good for a 2-stroke.
 The ZX50 typically achieves 65-75 mpg under normal use, which translates to a plausible range of 90 miles.